danez/esphome-zendure-bridge/README.md

 2. Connect your ESP Device via USB
 3. Flash the program to your device (`esphome run ble_scanner.yaml`)
-4. Power on your Zendure device and look for its MAC address in the logs.
+4. Power on your Zendure device and look for its MAC address (e.g., C3:7A:7F:9D:1A:B4) in the logs.
 Its name will start with `Zen`

 Once you have the MAC address, copy it — you'll need it in the main `esphome-zendure-bridge` config!